-H. Conditions which must be satisfied prior to the issue of the Occupation Certificate for the whole of the building

-H.1 Fulfillment of BASIX Commitments - clause 154B of the Regulation
+- H. Conditions which must be satisfied prior to the issue of a Final Occupation Certificate (section 6.4 (c)) - H.1 Fulfillment of BASIX Commitments clause 154B of the Regulation

-All BASIX commitments must be effected in accordance with the BASIX Certificate No. A429981 03.
+All BASIX commitments must be effected in accordance with the BASIX Certificate No.A450091_02.